moorcan/211FinalProject/designdiary.md

 focused on the data structure piece instead of just enjoying myself and having fun.
 This project, by far, has been the most rewarding experience since I began learning programming.
 I really suggest using Winforms or atleast introduce it because it really helped keep me engaged because I could see the immidiate changes without having to spend tons of hours in Unity trying to figure out how to even load the game.
 I plan to get help figuring out the json library issue which I need to be able to appropriatley parse my data, and it put it into a readable format.

+2020/05/07

+Today I was able to imlement all of the final touches.
+At the beginning of the day I had the programmed designed and I had the GUI set-up for the most part, but I had a bunch of stub functions I needed to complete, and HTTP requests that I needed to connect to pull my desired json file, and get it parsed.
+The parsing issue was resolved with a help of a friend, and I' was able use that function outline several times.
+I built my intersection function that took the drop down menu I created with the desired ingrediant type and the desired glass type.
+I also added a search function, but I wasn't able to get a shadow input box set up for the text.
+I got my list sorted in alphabetical order in both drop down menus, and I have 5 favorite drink pictures on the top of my application, and when you click on the picture it gathers the information about the drink via the http request.
+I had to add variables for each of the ingrediants, so in therory if there are more than 6 ingrediants, it will only display the first 6.
+This was mainly for sizing and the real estae avaible on the GUI.
+I had some failures in getting my search bar to correctly filter with the other two drop down features, but functionality wise and the two intersection searches, I feel good about.
+This was probably the most rewarding programming so far, and I'm really glad I was able to get over the 'project idea' hump.
+I put ALOT of hours into this project, and I'm excited to see how I do.